lilab-bioinfo/CancerAPA/README.md

 Each analysis has a demo input data under the Scripts/ folder.

 ## Instructions for use
-1. Definition of lead SNPs and trait-assocaited loci using `plink` clumping:
+**1. Definition of lead SNPs and trait-assocaited loci using `plink` clumping:**
 ```
 > bash run_plink_clump.sh
 ```

-2. Fine mapping of trait-associated loci to defined credible SNPs:
+**2. Fine mapping of trait-associated loci to defined credible SNPs:**

 ```
 > bash run_finemapping.sh
 ```

-3. Estimate SNP heritability and genetic correlation:
+**3. Estimate SNP heritability and genetic correlation:**

 ```
 > bash run_ldsc_heritability.sh
 > bash run_ldsc_genetic_correlation.sh
 ```

-4. APA quantification and 3'aQTL mapping:
+**4. APA quantification and 3'aQTL mapping:**

   We have developed a pipeline to analyze APA and call 3'aQTL before.
 Please refer to our [3aQTL-pipe](https://github.com/3UTR/3aQTL-pipe) for detailed instructions.

-5. Enrichment of 3'aQTL in cancer GWAS signals
+**5. Enrichment of 3'aQTL in cancer GWAS signals**
     * Partitioned heritabilty of 3'aQTL for the cancer traits' heritability using `LDSC`:

     ```